YOomDev/streamer-companion/README.md

  - Git (optional)
  - Terminal (e.g. PowerShell, Command prompt)

-### Using the project without git
+### Using the project without Git
 1. Make sure Node.js is installed
 2. Download the project and extract to the folder you want to use it in
 3. Open a terminal in the folders location and use the following command:
 > node .

-### Using git
+### Using Git
 #### Setup
+ - Make sure Node.js is installed
-Open a terminal in the folders location and use the following command:
+ - Open a terminal in the folders location and use the following command:
 > git clone https://github.com/YOomDev/streamer-companion

 #### Updating